trumanmiller20/Yahtzee-Project/README.md

 3) Credits
 ***
 ### ***Description:***
 Yahtzee is a dice game based on Poker.
 The object of the game is to roll certain combinations of numbers with five dice.
-At each turn you throw dice trying to get a good combination of numbers; different combinations give different scores.
-While luck plays a big role in Yahtzee, strategy makes a significant difference.
+Each round the player has three opportunities to throw five dice, attempting to achieve a good combination of numbers with different combinations producing different scores.
+While luck plays a role in Yahtzee, strategy can make a significant difference.
 ***
 ### ***Technologies Used***
 * HTML